bloocool/XPS9360-macOS/README.md

 ## UEFI Variables

-In order to run macOS successfully a number of EFI BIOS variables need to be modified.
+To run macOS successfully several EFI BIOS variables need to be modified.
 The included Clover bootloader contains an updated `DVMT.efi`, which includes a `setup_var` command to help do just that.

 `DVMT.efi` can be launched from Clover directly by renaming it to `Shell64U.efi` in the `tools` folder.